TattiQ/kafka-tutorial/kafka0.md

 ### Messages and Batches

 The unit of data within Kafka is called a message.
 If you are approaching Kafka from a database background, you can think of this as similar to a row or a record.
+In a most basic way, messages is a k/v pair where key is optional.
 Batch - collection of messages.

 ### Schemas

-While messages are opaque byte arrays to Kafka itself, it is recommended that additional structure, or schema, be imposed on the message content so that it can be easily understood.
-There are many options available for message schema, depending on your application’s individual needs.
-Simplistic systems, such as Javascript Object Notation (JSON) and Extensible Markup Language (XML), are easy to use and human-readable.
-However, they lack features such as robust type handling and compatibility between schema versions.
-Many Kafka developers favor the use of Apache Avro, which is a serialization framework originally developed for Hadoop.

-### Topics and Partitions
+* Impose a structure on a messages sent to kafka
+* Any format goes that can be serialized to bytes by the producer and deserialized by consumer
+* Most popular - JSON, Avro(complex types)

 ![alt text](pics/partitions.png)